-• Hostnames cannot begin with an underscore () or include any whitespace characters.

-• The value of the /etc/sys_id file must match the node's primary hostname in the /etc/hosts file (that is, the first field after the node's IP address in /etc/hosts) for all nodes in the cluster.
+- The hostname must be configured on a network interface connected to the public network and should be resolved using /etc/hosts. - Hostnames cannot begin with an underscore () or include any whitespace characters. - The value of the /etc/sys_id file must match the node's hostname in the /etc/hosts file (that is, the first field after the node's IP address in /etc/hosts) for all nodes in the cluster.
 This field can be either the hostname or the fully qualified domain name.

-The /etc/hosts file has the following format, where primary_hostname can be the simple hostname or the fully qualified domain name:
+The /etc/hosts file has the following format, where hostname can be the simple hostname or the fully qualified domain name: